Check Point and Firebox BOVPN Integration Guide

 - In the Local IP section, from the Choose Type drop-down list, select Network IPv4.

-- In the Network IP text box, type the network IP address.
+- In the Network IP text box, type the local IP segment.
+This is the local network protected by the Firebox.

 - In the Remote IP section, from the Choose Type drop-down list, select Network IPv4.

-- In the Network IP text box, type the network IP address.
+- In the Network IP text box, type the remote IP segment.
+This is the local network protected by the Check Point device.

 - Click OK.